zzz6519003/substrate-how-to-guides/how-to-substrate/docs/02-pallet-design/lockable-currency.md

 Write a pallet that allows users to lock funds.

 ## Use cases
-- Staking
+- Staking.
-- Conviction voting
+- Conviction voting.

 ## Overview
 The [`LockableCurrency`][lockable-rustdocs] trait can be very useful in the context of economic systems that enforce accountability by collateralizing fungible resources.